emilianoamorim/wordpress-shellphase/README.md

 # Wordpress Shellphase
 A shell script for diagnosing wordpress applications

-Compare the md5sum of your Wordpress files and save it to a Redis database.
+Compare the md5sum of your Wordpress files and save it to a release.

 # Why is this useful?